Startups in Silicon Gorge

 Bristol & Bath are built upon several pivotal networks to further demonstrate the cluster’s community spirit.
-One of the most prominent is TechSPARK which operates throughout the West of England with a single mission to help strengthen the tech and digital sector.
-TechSPARK delivers over 80 events each year, including the largest tech awards outside of London The SPARKies, also delivers a number of impactful programmes to support every level of business from startups to major corporates.
-TechSPARK launched a UK first initiative called the Investment Activator Programme (IAP), the 2-year programme is designed to strengthen the finance ecosystem in the region, developing stronger relationships with investors and VCs, as well as increasing engagement with the region’s scale-up founders.
+One of the most prominent is TechSPARK which operates throughout the West of England.
+Its mission is to help strengthen the tech and digital sectors.
+TechSPARK delivers over 80 events each year, including the SPARKies.
+Furthermore, it provides a number of impactful programmes to support every level of business, from startups to major corporates.
+TechSPARK launched a UK-first initiative called the Investment Activator Programme (IAP).
+The 2-year programme strengthens the region’s finance ecosystem, develop stronger relationships with investors and VCs, and increases engagement with the region’s scale-up founders.

-Their aim is to make it quicker and easier for technology businesses to access investment.
-In March the programme was reported to have helped attract over £180m of investment into businesses based here.
+They aim to make it quicker and easier for technology businesses to access investment.
+In March, the programme was reported to have helped attract over £180m of investment into companies based here.

 Silicon Gorge Startup Success Stories

-Perhaps one of the most successful enterprises to date is “Graphcore”.
+Furthermore, one of the most successful enterprises to date is “Graphcore”.
 They have embraced technology and startup innovation to completely reimagine the future.
-In evidence of their ambitious business, they have announced an additional $150 million in new capital to secure their position as the leading pure-play machine intelligence AI processor company.
-The private placement is made by leading financial asset managers, growth equity funds and investment trusts and includes new investors Baillie Gifford, Mayfair Equity Partners and M&G Investments alongside existing investors including Merian Chrysalis, Ahren Innovation Capital, Amadeus Capital Partners and Sofina.
+In evidence of their ambitious business, they announced an additional $150 million in new capital to secure their position as the leading pure-play machine intelligence AI processor.
+Furthermore, the private placement is made by leading financial asset managers, growth equity funds and investment trusts.

 This is an extension of Graphcore’s Series D round, which closed in December 2018.
 It brings the total investment in Graphcore to over $450 million at a valuation of $1.95 billion.
-Currently, Graphcore is extremely well-capitalised, holding over $300m in cash reserves after this new investment, the vision is to use this to support the company’s continuing, major R&D investment and global expansion.
+Currently, Graphcore is extremely well-capitalised.
+It holds around $300m in cash reserves after this new investment.
+The vision is to support the company’s continuing major R&D investment and global expansion.